 What and why ?

-ILLICO is a European project leaded by the Centre de la Gabrielle and the University Paris-Est Créteil in France, the Institute for Community-based Social Services Foundation (ICSS) in Bulgaria, Stewarts Care Ltd in Ireland and KVPS the Service Foundation for People with Intellectual Disability in Finland.
+ILLICO is a European project lead by the Centre de la Gabrielle and the University Paris-Est Créteil in France, the Institute for Community-based Social Services Foundation (ICSS) in Bulgaria, Stewarts Care Ltd in Ireland and KVPS the Service Foundation for People with Intellectual Disability in Finland.

 The Disability Federation of Ireland and the Maynooth University in Ireland are also associated partners.